Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 How Schools Use It

 Computer lab lessons.
-Students log in with their codes, practice for 20 minutes in the mode you configured, and every session lands on your roster automatically.
+Students log in with their codes, practice for 20 minutes in the mode the teacher configured, and every session lands on the roster automatically.

 Punjabi typing periods.
 Schools teaching Punjabi run the same lessons in Punjabi mode — same roster, same reports, same leaderboard.